How to Clear Up Cloudy Hot Tub Water

 Shock Your Hot Tub

 If you've tested your pH and your alkalinity levels, and they're both in the excellent range, but you're still dealing with cloudy water, shocking your hot tub is the next step.
-Shocking your hot tub will kill any bacteria that may be causing your water to be muddy.
+This will kill any bacteria that may be causing your water to be muddy.

-You'll need to add a shock treatment to your spa to shock your hot tub.
-Be sure to follow the directions on the product carefully, as too much shock can damage your hot tub equipment.
+Add a shock treatment to your spa to shock your hot tub.
+Be sure to follow the directions on the product, as too much shock can damage your hot tub equipment.
 You'll also want to avoid using your hot tub for at least 24 hours after shocking it.

-• Using a Non Chlorine shock will oxidize these non-organic products and dump the particles on your filters.
-Clean your filter thoroughly with a filter cleaning solution.
-Use anti-foam products. " No Foam" is a product that should be used sparingly, as it is more of a quick-fix for the symptoms of foaming and does not prevent future foaming.
+Use anti-foam products if you have foamy hot tub water. " No Foam" is a product that should be used sparingly.
+It is more of a quick fix for the symptoms of foaming and does not prevent future foaming.

 Spa Filter Problems